 Program Description

-The ADC provides services in the Berks County and Lehigh Valley area in collaboration with the Children's Hospital of Philadelphia (CHOP) and St. Christopher's Hospital for Children in Berks, Carbon, Lehigh, Monroe, Northampton, and Pike counties in Pennsylvania.
+The ADC provides services in collaboration with the Children's Hospital of Philadelphia (CHOP) and St. Christopher's Hospital for Children in Berks, Carbon, Lehigh, Monroe, Northampton, and Pike counties.
+The ADC is designed to:

-• Provide access to early autism diagnostic services for children ages 18 months to three years of age and receiving Early Intervention services.
+- Provide access to early autism diagnostic services for children ages 18 months to three years of age and receiving Early Intervention services.

-• Physical: for gross motor skills, movement, balance, and coordination;
+- Physical: for gross motor skills, movement, balance, and coordination

-• Occupational: fine motor skills, sensory processing, play and social skills, as well as activities of daily living.
+- Occupational: fine motor skills, sensory processing, play and social skills, as well as activities of daily living

 Goal